My.EOU Portal Current Students Faculty/Staff

 A: The MAT program prepares you to teach in the public or private school system, either at the Elementary or the Secondary grade levels.

-A: The program starts in August and continues through June of the following year.
-The program extends over 4 terms, which is a total of 10 months.
+A: The program starts in late summer and continues through June of the following year.
+The program extends over four terms, a total of 10 months.

-A: Our program is designed on the cohort model, which requires you to start in August and go through the complete program with your cohort.
+A: Our program is designed on the cohort model, which requires you to start in late summer and complete the program with your cohort.

 A: Your cohort is the group of students with whom you enter the program.
 This same group will attend all classes with you throughout the year.
 There is an elementary and a secondary cohort each year.

 A: Yes!
-Our hybrid program is perfect for students who are interested in the teaching profession, yet may not live in La Grande.
-You will be required to be on-campus for one week during the first summer, as well as twice per term in the Fall and Winter terms.
+Our hybrid program is perfect for students interested in the teaching profession yet may not live in La Grande.
+You will be required to be on campus for one week during the first summer, and then the rest of the coursework will be completed in a hybrid format.
+Hybrid courses have required scheduled times for synchronous meetings using a remote platform.

 A: EOU is able to recommend Preliminary licensure with endorsements in the following areas: Agriculture, Art, Business, Biology, Chemistry, Physics, Integrated Science, Foreign Languages, Language Arts, Mathematics, Music, Physical Education/Health, and Social Studies.
 Basic Mathematics is also an option but must be accompanied by one of the previous endorsements.
 Click here for endorsement areas.
 Eligibility for an endorsement depends on content preparation and test passage.